 Cabbage is ready when the head has become firm.
 If the cabbage is almost ready, and heavy rain is in the forecast, it is better to harvest cabbage before the rain so the heads do not split.

 Also when you see caterpillars on the cabbage, it’s time to harvest.
-You might get a smaller head, but leaving it in the ground would result in losing the whole harvest.
+The caterpillars will eat themselves into the cabbage deeper if you just leave them.
+You might get a smaller head, but leaving it in the ground could result in losing the whole harvest.

 Preserving cabbage